ncstiles/ncstiles.github.io/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

 If I had more time, I would spend more time making the website reactive, as well as work no the CSS alignment properties.
+I would like to also add a loading button before movie posters render on the page, as well as explore displaying different video types if the trailer doesn't exist.
+I would also like to implement a scoll up button, and work on the movie display so that there aren't missing movie positions due to fixed size pagination.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?